 Table of Contents

-1. Understanding Suicide as a Phenomenon: Placing the Study in Context 2.
-Suicide Risk: Actors and Factors 3.
-Psychological and Sociological Autopsy: Making the Paradigm Explicit 4.
-Demystifying Suicide: Insights from Primary Research 5.
-Way Forward: Implications for Policy and Interventions
+List of Figures.
+List of Tables.
+Preface.
+List of Abbreviations.
+1. Suicide: Actors and Factors 2.
+Psychological and Sociological Autopsy: Making the Paradigm Explicit 3.
+Demystifying Suicide: Insights from Primary Research 4.
+Pathways to Suicide: Inferences and Theoretical Interpretations 5.
+The Way Forward: Implications for Prevention Policy and Interventions Annexure 1.
+Annexure 2.
+References.
+Index

-Kanchan Bharati is Assistant Professor, at the Centre for Culture and Development, Vadodara.
+Kanchan Bharati is an Assistant Professor at the Centre for Culture and Development, Vadodara.
 For a year she worked as Academic Associate at the Indian Institute of Management, Bengaluru.
 She completed her higher education in the field of Sociology and Social Gerontology.
-She has authored, co-authored papers on ageing and other socially relevant issues in important Journals, edited books and co-edited, Marriage and Divorce in India: Shifting Concepts and Changing Practices (2019) with Lancy Lobo.
+She has authored and co-authored papers on aging and other socially relevant issues in important journals, edited books and co-edited Marriage and Divorce in India: Shifting Concepts and Changing Practices (2019) with Lancy Lobo.

 Lancy Lobo holds a Master’s degree in Anthropology and a Doctoral degree in Sociology from the Delhi School of Economics, University of Delhi, India.
-He has authored, co-authored and edited over 60 articles in professional journals, 20 books, and scores of mimeographs based on research over 40 years.
-He has been a professor and the Director of Centre for Social Studies, based in Surat, an institute under the Indian Council of Social Science Research Delhi.
-He was an International Visiting Fellow at the Woodstock Centre, Georgetown University, Washington DC in the year 1999-2000.
-He is the founder director of Centre for Culture and Development, Vadodara which is completing 15 years.
-Some of his publications include, with Jayesh Shah (eds.), The Legacy of Nehru: Appraisal and Analysis (2018), with A.M.
-Shah and Lancy Lobo (eds.)
-Essays on Suicide and Self-Immolation (2018), with Kanchan Bharati (eds.), Marriage and Divorce in India: Changing Concepts and Practices (2019), with Jayesh Shah, How People Vote?
+He has authored, co-authored and edited 25 books, and scores of mimeographs and articles based on research over 40 years.
+He has been a Professor and the Director of Centre for Social Studies, based in Surat, an institute under the Indian Council of Social Science Research, Delhi.
+He was an International Visiting Fellow at the Woodstock Centre, Georgetown University, Washington, D.C., in the year 1999–2000.
+He is the Founder Director of Centre for Culture and Development, Vadodara, which is completing 20 years.
+Some of his latest publications include the following: with Jayesh Shah (eds.), The Legacy of Nehru: Appraisal and Analysis (2018); with A.M.
+Shah and Lancy Lobo (eds.), Essays on Suicide and Self-Immolation (2018); with Kanchan Bharati (eds.), Marriage and Divorce in India: Changing Concepts and Practices (2019); and with Jayesh Shah, How People Vote?
 Civic Literacy and Political Participation (2019).

 Jayesh Shah is working as a Research Consultant at the Centre for Culture and Development, Vadodara.
-He also holds post-graduate diplomas in Industrial Relations, Labour Laws, Organization Behaviour, Clinical Psychology and Computer Science.
+He also holds post-graduate diplomas in Industrial Relations, Labor Laws, Organization Behavior, Clinical Psychology and Computer Science.
 He has served as Chief Executive Officer in a leading international company for more than ten years.
-Earlier he worked as freelance Management Consultant for more than 10 years in Gujarat.
-He has conducted extensive research on labour, employment and industry in his career.
-Some of his publications include, with Lancy Lobo, How People Vote?
-Civic Literacy and Political Participation (2019), with Lancy Lobo, Gujaratna Shalakiya Sikshanno Xray (Gujarati) (2019), with Lancy Lobo (eds.), The Legacy of Nehru: Appraisal and Analysis (2018), with Lancy Lobo (eds.), Democracy in India: Current Debates and Emerging Challenges (2017).
+Earlier he worked as freelance Management Consultant for more than ten years in Gujarat.
+He has conducted extensive research on labor, employment and industry in his career.
+Some of his publications include the following, with Lancy Lobo; How People Vote?
+Civic Literacy and Political Participation (2019); Gujaratna Shalakiya Sikshanno Xray (Gujarati) (2019); (eds.), The Legacy of Nehru: Appraisal and Analysis (2018); and (eds.), Democracy in India: Current Debates and Emerging Challenges (2017).